 Residence for unmarried noblewomen

 The Rosenberg Palace was rebuilt so it could be used as a Residence for Noblewomen in 1756.
 It was projected by N. Pacassi and built by A. Lurago.
 Thirty poor noblewomen lived in the palace, all of whom had to be 24 years old or older.
 The only exception was for orphans, who could live there from the age of 18.
 The symbol of the Residence for Noblewomen was a picture of the Immaculate Conception of the Virgin Mary in a golden oval medal.
-The residence was led by an unmarried archduchess from the Habsburg-Lorraine dynasty.
-The first abbess was Archduchess Marie Anna, the Empress Maria Theresa’s daughter.
-The noblewomen lived on the first and second floors, and in the other rooms there was a capitular room, a sacrarium, a chapel and the abbess’s apartment.
+An unmarried archduchess led the residence from the Habsburg-Lorraine dynasty.
+The first abbess was Archduchess Marie Anna, Empress Maria Theresa’s daughter.
+The noblewomen lived on the first and second floors, and in the other rooms, there was a capitular room, a sacrarium, a chapel and the abbess’s apartment.

 Rosenberg Palace in the present time

 The Residence for Noblewomen was abolished in 1919.
-The palace was taken over by the Ministry of the Interior for several decades.
+The Ministry of the Interior took over the palace for several decades.
 Nowadays, there are offices of the Prague Castle administration and the Office of the President of the Czech Republic.